 Accessibility & prescription status

-In Spain, LNG EC is available behind the counter from pharmacies, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
-Since April 2015 UPA EC can also be purchased without a prescription from pharmacies.
+In Spain, LNG EC is available behind the counter from pharmacies since September 2009; this means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
+Since April 2015 UPA EC can also be purchased without a prescription from pharmacies and is available behind the counter.

 Physicians are the sole health care professionals who are authorized to prescribe EC.